Babyjohn Choi: Early life and education

-Babyjohn Choi was born Choi Ming-yin on 8 December 1986 in Hong Kong.
+Babyjohn Choi was born Choi Ming-yin on 8 December 1986.
+(Note: According to Ming Pao, Choi had his birthday on 8 December 2020 and reached age 34.)
 He grew up in Mei Foo and was raised by his grandparents.
 He began learning piano when he was three and later passed ABRSM Grade 8 when he was in Form 4.
 His parents changed his name to Choi Hon-yick while he was studying in primary school due to feng shui.
 He later attended Wah Yan College, Kowloon, and spent most of his time in secondary school joining bands and playing music.
 When he was in Form 2, he participated in a school drama performance of West Side Story, portraying the character Baby John.
 The experience sparked his interest in performing, and he changed his English name to Babyjohn after his first acting role to remind himself of his passion.
 He took business subjects for the Hong Kong Certificate of Education Examination, but did not perform well, scoring only a pass in five subjects.
 Determined to pursue a career in acting, he intended to apply for the Hong Kong Academy of Performing Arts, but missed the deadline after receiving his HKCEE results.
 He then took a gap year to learn jazz music, guitar, and drums, and reapplied to HKAPA the following year.
 While in university, Choi formed a band and took part in the school's musical performances.
 He graduated with a Bachelor of Fine Arts in performing arts in 2009.
 In the same year, Choi auditioned and won the role as Leung in the film The Way We Dance, but production did not begin until 2013.
 During the interval, he worked several jobs to make a living, including teaching music, performing in a theatre company, and filming advertisements.
 He left the theatre company after filming commenced.